chaits-dk/selenium-test/README.md

 # selenium-test
-This is a test project for AML Analytic.This project tests the features for Login Page and Lost Password Page.
+This is a test project for AML Analytic.This project tests the features for Login Page and Lost Password Page for an open source website called WordPress Demo site (https://s1.demo.opensourcecms.com/wordpress/wp-login.php).

 # Pre Requsites